pukkapies/urop2019/README.md

 * We first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
-We manually filtered out the tags that we considered as non-genre tags and feed genre tags to the algorithm `generate_genre_df()`.
+We manually filtered out the tags that we considered as non-genre tags and fed the genre tags to the algorithm `generate_genre_df()`.
 For each genre tag, the algorithm searched for other similar tags from the 500,000 tags pool (tags which have occurrence ≥ 10).
 A new dataset was finally generated with